umlARALab/planning_visualization/README.md

 Web_interface holds all files related to the web interface.

 # Visualization
-Calculates an estimate position of an external camera given a detected aruco marker pose.
+Calculates an estimate position of an external camera given a detected aruco marker pose using https://github.com/JMU-ROBOTICS-VIVA/ros2_aruco